 I followed my dream of performing on the flying trapeze, only to learn the horrible truth: the more I pointed my toes the harder people laughed.
 Since running away from the circus, I have written and performed comedy, first improvised, then stand up, and more recently with a leaning towards science, technology, and mathematics.

-Previous science comedy collaborators include Dr. Helen Pilcher, with whom I founded double act The Comedy Research Project, and Dr. Harry Witchel, with whom I took 2 shows to the U.S.A.
+Previous science comedy collaborators include Dr. Helen Pilcher, with whom I founded the UK's first science comedy double act, and Dr. Harry Witchel, with whom I took 2 shows to the U.S.A.

 Before turning to stand up I also performed street shows, co-devised and performed visual theatre, & toured as a clown with a tented circus.
 I even appeared on TV in an award-winning petfood advert, though the all-concealing cat costume means you probably didn't recognise me.